msupply-foundation/msupply_docs/content/health-supply-hub/supplier/registration.md

 3. The HSH Team will then register your organisation.
 Once processed, all designated users will receive a verification email.
 Click the provided link to navigate to the user account activation page.
    ![User invitation page](/health-supply-hub/images/invited_email.png)

-4. Should you have any issues or queries about the registration process, please email the HSH Support team at: health-supply-hub@msupply.foundation
+4. Should you have any issues or queries about the registration process, please email the [HSH Support Team](mailto:health-supply-hub@msupply.foundation)

 5. To finish setting up your account enter your:
    - Desired username;